angrycoding/RPCTransport/README.md

 	transport.process();
 }
 ```
-If you do everything right, Node.js can execute methods on Arduino side, reading passed arguments is quite straightforward:
+If you do everything right, Node.js can now execute methods on Arduino side, reading passed arguments is quite straightforward:
 ```c++
 void canBeCalledFromNode1(RPCPacket* packet) {
 	// reading first argument as boolean